qassasahmed/parallel/lab_5/README.md

 3. **Control**: Enables better control over task execution and resource utilization.

 ## How a Worker Pool Works
-1. **Task Queue**: A channel or buffer holds the tasks to be processed.
+1. **Task Queue**: A channel or buffered channel holds the tasks to be processed.
 2. **Workers**: Goroutines (workers) are launched to pull tasks from the queue.
 3. **Results**: Optionally, results can be sent back via another channel.

 ## Example: Basic Worker Pool
-Imagine you have 100 boxes to pack.
+Imagine you have **10 boxes** to pack.
 If only one person (your main program) is working, it will take forever.
-But if you hire 3 workers (goroutines), they can share the workload, and **the job gets done much faster.
+But if you **hire 3 workers** (goroutines), they can share the workload, and **the job gets done much faster.
 At the same time, you don’t hire too many workers**, so you don’t run out of resources (like memory or processing power).

 ```go
 package main